Urgh.

 Common scenario, and it can be tricky to deal with.

-First, you need to decide if you’re going to accept the change in circumstances.
-While many tenants do sneak in pets through the backdoor, it isn’t always a disaster, and many landlords just accept the reality of the situation and manage to walk away relatively unscathed.
-But that’s usually the case when the tenant has a proven track record of paying rent on time, keeping the property clean and maintained etc.
+First, you need to decide whether you are willing to accept the change in circumstances.
+While some tenants do bring pets into properties without prior consent, it is not always a disaster.
+In many cases, landlords accept the reality of the situation and manage to move forward without significant issues.
+However, this is more likely where the tenant already has a proven track record of paying rent on time and maintaining the property to a good standard.

 - If a tenant leaves behind their pet after they vacate, it is the landlord’s responsibility to deal with it.